Soapy7261/Simple_badwordblocker.py/readme.md

 Installing Disnake on Git: `git clone https://github.com/EQUENOS/disnake`

 In MacOS, Python comes pre-installed.
 If you're on another Operating System, Download Python on the offical website located here: `https://www.python.org/downloads/`

+**New Update**

+Made the bot check to see if the default place holder in the text files ( "eiufewhiuwefhuwefhwfhueiwfehihewfiwefiuwefiuhwefiuh" ) is in the message content.
+If so, don't delete and don't mark it as a bad word.